 The average building score for all 14 buildings is 3.5 which is between average and below average.
 The facilities with the lowest scores are Fire Station No. 1, Fire Station No. 4, Parks & Recreation Building, Paducah Police Station, and the Robert Cherry Civic Center.
 The cost of all the assessed needs over the next 10 years totals $12.6 million.

-The 14 facilities reviewed in the study are the Allie Morgan Communication Center (which houses E-911 and Information Technology), City Hall, five fire stations, Paducah Recreation Center, Parks & Recreation Building, Police Station, Probation & Parole Office Building, Public Works Offices, Public Works Warehouse, and Robert Cherry Civic Center.
+The 14 facilities reviewed in the study are the Allie Morgan Communication Center (which houses E-911 and Technology Department), City Hall, five fire stations, Paducah Recreation Center, Parks & Recreation Building, Police Station, Probation & Parole Office Building, Public Works Offices, Public Works Warehouse, and Robert Cherry Civic Center.